Waiter Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for waiter roles in South Carolina?

-The H-2B temporary nonagricultural worker visa is the most common pathway for waiters in South Carolina, particularly at seasonal resort and beach properties in Myrtle Beach.
-The J-1 cultural exchange visa is also used, often through hospitality training programs.
-The H-1B is generally not applicable to waiter roles because the position typically does not meet the specialty occupation requirement of a bachelor's degree in a specific field.
+The H-2B visa temporary nonagricultural worker visa is the most common pathway for waiters in South Carolina, particularly at seasonal resort and beach properties in Myrtle Beach.
+The J-1 visa cultural exchange visa is also used, often through hospitality training programs.
+The H-1B visa is generally not applicable to waiter roles because the position typically does not meet the specialty occupation requirement of a bachelor's degree in a specific field.

 Which cities in South Carolina have the most waiter sponsorship jobs?